karolgornicki/Articles/texts/project_euler_problem_11.md

 # Summary

-This quick example show how easy it it to tackle complexity by organizing your solution using composition of functions where each function is only doing one thing.
-Moreover, we largely use functions which were supplied with Haskell.
+This quick example shows how easy it is to tackle complexity by organizing your solution using composition of functions where each function is only doing one thing.
+Moreover, we largely used functions which were supplied with Haskell.

 Full Haskell code can be found [here] (https://github.com/karolgornicki/Articles/blob/master/src/pe_11.hs)